Hurricane Ida rapidly intensifies into dangerous Category 4

 The National Hurricane Center predicted Ida would become an extremely dangerous Category 4 hurricane with 130 mph (209 kph) winds — that happened early Sunday ahead of an expected afternoon landfall.
 The storm arrived on the exact date Hurricane Katrina ravaged Louisiana and Mississippi 16 years earlier.

+Ida rapidly intensified as it moved into the northern Gulf, going from top winds of 115 mph (185 kph) in a 1 a.m. update to 140 mph (220 kph) a few hours later.

-Ida was a Category 4 hurricane Sunday morning with maximum sustained winds of 130 mph.
-The storm was centered about 175 miles (280 kilometers) southeast of coastal Houma, Louisiana, and was traveling northwest at 15 mph (24 kph).
+The storm was centered about 75 miles (120 kilometers) south of the mouth of the Mississippi River, and 145 miles (235 kilometers) southeast of costal Houma, Louisiana.
+It was traveling northwest at 15 mph (24 kph).

 New Orleans hospitals planned to ride out the storm with their beds nearly full, as similarly stressed hospitals elsewhere had little room for evacuated patients.
 And shelters for those fleeing their homes carried an added risk of becoming flashpoints for new infections.